rerun-io/rerun/rerun_py/docs/writing_docs.md

 # Python docs

-A high-level overview of writing and previewing the Rerun python documentation.
+A high-level overview of writing and previewing the Rerun Python documentation.

 ## Getting started with docs